Hi Everyone, today Talya from Grace Grits and Gardening is here to show us how to propagate Rosemary...

 Rosemary is a disease preventing and health promoting herb, rich in vitamins A, B, C, folic acid and iron.
 With all these benefits, rosemary is a great addition to your kitchen garden and easy to propagate from an established plant.
 Spring is the best time for propagation as your plant is actively growing.

-Munger Place, Dallas, Texas
+the mother plant Munger Place, Dallas, Texas |

 Trim 4-5 inch cuttings from the new growth of your established plant.
 (If you don't have an established plant, feel free to take some of mine...)
 Make angled cuts to allow more surface area for rooting.